exbotanical/vivisector/documentation/usage-observable-array.md

 ```
 Okay, the id is `0`.

-Let's create a second Observable of type 'Array', initialized with two elements: "Carol", "Carlos".
+Let's create a second `Observable` of type 'Array', initialized with two elements: "Carol", "Carlos".
 This time, we will manually assign an id of `1`.
-This id will suffice because we know we've only created one other Observable; its id is `0`.
+This id will suffice because we know we've only created one other `Observable`; its id is `0`.

 ```
 let usersTwo = Observable("Array", ["Carol","Carlos"], { id: 1 });